Upgrading a certification signature from SHA1 to SHA256

 0 certificates have at least one non-revoked, live, signing-capable subkey with a strong binding signature, but a backsig that uses SHA-1.
 (GOOD)

-To check whether the certificate has been linted, we have to repeat the sq cert lint command for this specific certificate:
+To check whether the certificate has been linted, we have to repeat the sq cert lint command for this specific certificate, which you can see no longer shows an SHA1 signature:

 $ sq cert lint --cert $FINGERPRINT